merindorium/Guava/README.md

 	let result = multiplierTestDouble.multiply(3, 3)
 	XCTAssertEqual(result, 5) // Returns `true`
 }
 ```

 ## Spy

 `Spy` is a `Stub` which is very useful when you need to assert what arguments has been passed to certain method or property.
-By using `invoke([...])` method `Spy` will record incoming values.
+By using `invoke(arguments: [...])` method `Spy` will record incoming values.

-> ℹ️ Note: Currently `Spy` each call will rewrite call arguments thus only the last one will be available.

 There is two ways of working with `Spy`:

 - Use Guava's builtin `XCTAssertCalled` functions
-- Use `Spy`'s `callCount` and `callArguments` properties directly with testing library of your choice.
+- Use `Spy`'s `calls` property directly with testing library of your choice.

 #### Asserts that `Spy` was called